tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Divine Harmony, Knot of

-(Standard action – recharge 16+)
+Standard action

-When you use this knot, you can serve in a priestly function for nearly any god or ritual.
+_Recharge 16+:_ When you use this knot, you can serve in a priestly function for nearly any god or ritual.
 You can use this power to meet a free-form challenge, at the GM's discretion.

 **Quirk:** Believes in everything.